Mahama wasn’t part of Economic Advisory Council under Mills – Duffuor

 Meanwhile, the former Finance Minister has made it official that he will be seeking to lead the National Democratic Congress (NDC) as its flagbearer in the 2024 election.

-According to the former Finance Minister, he is prepared to contest for the Flagbearer position of the party when nominations are opened.
+According to the former Finance Minister, he is prepared to contest for the Flagbearship position of the party when nominations are opened.